Sex Discrimination in Employment in Minnesota

 Minnesota is an “at-will” employment state.
 That means that your employer can fire you for any reason or no reason at all – even a stupid, incorrect, unfair, or unethical reason – provided that it’s not an illegal reason.

 But your employer can’t make any decisions about your employment based on your sex, gender, or pregnancy status – that’s sex discrimination and prohibited by both state and federal law.
+Consider hiring a Minneapolis employment lawyer if you believe you were terminated due to sex discrimination.

 We see gender discrimination in a few different forms.
 The most common is pay discrimination – for some reason, some employers still don’t pay women equal pay for equal work.
 Gender discrimination in pay is illegal under the Minnesota Human Rights Act, the federal Civil Rights Act, and the federal Equal Pay Act.